mxagar/satellite_image_water_vectorizer/README.md

 After accomplishing the previous step, we have a series of polygons that represent candidate water bodies; now, the goal is to select the polygons which contain or are closest to the target points provided in the challenge.
 Then, the filtered polygons are tagged with the point id.

-Scene 1 yields good results; Scene 2 has small polygons close to the target points, but these are not probably lakes/water bodies.
+Scene 1 yields good results; in contrast, the lakes in Scene 2 are incomplete.

 The following steps are taken to id the polygons: